 Step 3.
 Think about what you want out of the experience

-Culture, Nature, Meditation, Great Workout, Meeting Great People, etc. These are all valid things to get out of a bike tour.
-To be honest, you most likely will get some combination of all these things.
+Culture, Nature, Meditation, Fitness, etc. These are all valid things to get out of a bike tour.
+To be honest, you’ll most likely get a combination of these things.
 Since there are so many route choices, thinking ahead about these things can help guide WHERE you decide to do your first ride.
-For example, if you want a workout, you may opt for more mountainous terrain or a longer route in less time.
-Whereas a more cultural interest may take you to places with unique stops or towns along the way.

 Step 4.
 Define Basic Logistics